rclone/rclone/vfs/vfs.md

 ### Symlinks

-Be default the VFS does not support symlinks.
-However this may be enabled with the following flag:
+By default the VFS does not support symlinks.
+However this may be enabled with either of the following flags:

     --links      Translate symlinks to/from regular files with a '.rclonelink' extension.
+    --vfs-links  Translate symlinks to/from regular files with a '.rclonelink' extension for the VFS

 As most cloud storage systems do not support symlinks directly, rclone stores the symlink as a normal file with a special extension.
 So a